ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

   pure r
 {% endhighlight %}

+Running the example above elucidates how the _order_ of variable mutation is affected :

 {% highlight haskell %}
 λ> flip runState [] $ evalContT t1
 (2,[2,0,1])
 {% endhighlight %}

+1) As soon as the continuation `k` is invoked (applied to value `y = 2`), control _exits_ from the `shiftT` block,

+2) continues at the next line (in this case appending a `0` to the list used as state variable),

+3) and when the "boundary" defined by the lexical scope enclosed by `resetT` is encountered, control _returns_ to the next line after the one that called `k`.

+4) At this point (within `shiftT`) `z` is bound to whatever was returned by the `resetT` block, which in turn is the value `k` was applied to, i.e. `y = 2`.
+This is why the next appended value is a 2.

+5) Since `k` was resolved by a matching `resetT`, there's nothing else to do and execution terminates.

+Pretty mind-bending the first time I saw it.

 ## ad-delcont